 Without a plan, it’s hard to navigate a storm.
 It’s human nature to react to recent news, be it positive or negative, and forecast it into the future.
 That emotional response to market volatility is part of why the average investor has underperformed virtually every asset class over the last 20 years.

-NOTES: *50/50 comprises a portfolio weighted 50% to the Bloomberg BC U.S. Aggregate Index, 35% to the Russell 3000 Index, and 15% to the MSCI EAFE Index. **Average Investor return is based on analysis by Dalbar Inc., which utilizes the net of aggregate mutual fund sales, redemptions, and exchanges each month as a measure of investor behavior.
+NOTES: *Average investor return is based on analysis by Dalbar Inc. which utilizes the net aggregate mutual fund sales. redemptions and exchanges each month as a measure of investor behavior for period ending 12/31/2019.
+Source: PMFA, Morningstar Inc., JP Morgan

 At the peak of a bull market, investors are typically euphoric.
 But as soon as things take a turn (as they always do), euphoria gives way to despair.
 Disciplined investors know to be patient and stay the course — markets cycle, and conditions will eventually improve.
 Unfortunately, many investors lack that discipline, which is why the average investor consistently underperforms buy and hold strategies.